 I'm blessed to live in a country of such diversity.
 Privileged that the Big 5 are about 300km from me.
-Sadly I'm not big into capturing wildlife.
-One's lens is either too long or short.
-By the time you work that all out the moment is gone.
-I do like these though, if only for their sense of humour.
+Sadly I'm not big into wildlife photography.
+The lens is either too long or too short.
+By the time you work our which lens to use the moment is gone.
+I do like these ones of mine, if only for their sense of humour.

 These hippos remind me of my hounds.

 Sebastian and I have clean palates that simply love home-cooked food.
-Nothing wrong with a blob of cream in the tomato soup with our ever present clown waiting.
+Nothing wrong with a blob of cream in the tomato soup with our ever present clown-in-waiting.

 Strawberries with "blue" fillet - a birthday treat!

-I love Madiba's shoes with their twinkly highlights agains my boy's bony feet.
+I love Madiba's shoes with their twinkly highlights against my boy's bony feet.
 Many people have asked me over the years whether the photos of Nelson Mandela on my site were captured by me?
 Yes.
 Every single one besides the ones of me and him.
-Six-year old Sebastian and I spent over 4 hours in their home.
+Six-year old Sebastian and I spent over 4 hours in his home.
 As Sebastian gets older the significance of this moment will dawn on him in all its fullness.

 My Madiba moment.
 Clearly giving photographic instruction mid-stream.
 Typical photographer.

 An aerial shot of me and Sebastian.

 This is my simple but privileged life that I don't take for granted.